 Wetlands are primarily lowlands covered by shallow and sometimes temporary or intermittent waters.
-Often they are referred to as marshes, bogs, swamps, wet meadows, sloughs, and overflow lands.
+Often, they are referred to as marshes, bogs, swamps, wet meadows, sloughs, and overflow lands.
 Plant and animal communities in wetlands are dependent on at least periodic saturation by water.

-A significant wetland is typically an area that is inundated or saturated by surface water or ground water at a frequency and duration sufficient to support, and that under normal circumstances does support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
+A wetland is formally defined as an area that is inundated or saturated by surface water or ground water at a frequency and duration sufficient to support, and that under normal circumstances does support, a prevalence of vegetation typically adapted for life in saturated soil conditions.